 - 97535 – self care instruction

 - Your “outpatient physical therapy benefits” — We are considered an “out of network” provider for you.
-If you are seeking treatment for treatment of pain or adhesions, tell your insurer that you will be receiving “physical therapy treatment for pelvic adhesions” or “physical therapy treatment for pelvic (or other) pain.”
+If you are seeking our therapy for treatment of pain or adhesions, tell your insurer that you will be receiving “physical therapy treatment for pelvic adhesions” or “physical therapy treatment for pelvic (or other) pain.”

 - Whether you need preauthorization — If so, your doctor’s office needs to contact your insurance company for an authorization number, which you will keep for your records.

 - Whether you need a physician’s written referral — If so, have your physician use our referral form or write on his/her prescription pad “physical therapy for treatment of abdominal adhesions (or pain).”
 If you are coming for the accelerated five-day program, it should specify “20 hours of therapy over five days.”
 S/he should sign, date, provide their NPI # and give you the note.